jceha/jceha.github.io/currentprojects.md

     <img src="/img/NeuralCuriosity.png" alt="" width="300px">
 </p>

-In collaboration with [Inria Bordeaux](https://www.inria.fr/en/centre/bordeaux), we are currently running an EEG study to explore the neural correlates of curiosity.
+In collaboration with [Inria Bordeaux](https://www.inria.fr/en/centre/bordeaux), we are running an EEG study to explore the neural correlates of curiosity---with possible impacts on personalization of human-robot interaction.